sambatriste/netty-wiki-translation/User-guide-for-5.x.md

 }
 ```

-1. `DiscardServerHandler` extends [`ChannelInboundHandlerAdapter`], which is an implementation of [`ChannelInboundHandler`]. [`ChannelInboundHandler`] provides various event handler methods that you can override.
-For now, it is just enough to extend [`ChannelInboundHandlerAdapter`] rather than to implement the handler interface by yourself.
+1. `DiscardServerHandler` extends [`ChannelHandlerAdapter`], which is an implementation of [`ChannelHandler`]. [`ChannelHandler`] provides various event handler methods that you can override.
+For now, it is just enough to extend [`ChannelHandlerAdapter`] rather than to implement the handler interface by yourself.
 1. We override the `channelRead()` event handler method here.
 This method is called with the received message, whenever new data is received from a client.
 In this example, the type of the received message is [`ByteBuf`].
 1. To implement the `DISCARD` protocol, the handler has to ignore the received message.  [`ByteBuf`] is a reference-counted object which has to be released explicitly via the `release()` method.
 Please keep in mind that it is the handler's responsibility to release any reference-counted object passed to the handler.
 Usually, `channelRead()` handler method is implemented like the following: